 One of the most renowned walks and hikes in Australia is the ‘Valley of the Winds’ in the Northern Territory of Australia.
 During my last travel to Uluru with a friend, we headed to Kata Tjuta as we wanted to do a small hike in this part of the national park.
+Note that there are heaps of hike in the Northern Territory, around the areas of Uluru / Ayers Rock and Kata Tjuta.

 About Valley of the winds